Milk Duds

-Milk Duds are a brand of candies made with chocolate, created in 1928 by Hoffman and Company of Chicago and now produced and marketed by The Hershey Company, under license from owners of the Highlander Partners, a Dallas-based global private equity firm.
+Milk Duds are a brand of candies made with chocolate, created in 1928 by Hoffman and Company of Chicago and now produced and marketed by the Hershey Company, under license from owners of the Highlander Partners, a Dallas-based global private equity firm.

-The candy, sold in a golden-yellow theatre-style box, is an irregularly shaped caramel disk with a confectionery chocolate coating of cocoa and vegetable oil.
+The candy, sold in a golden-yellow theatre-style box, is an irregularly shaped caramel disk with a confectionery chocolate coating of chocolate and vegetable oil.

 At its original naming, according to Hershey, "milk" referred to the product's initial milk ingredient, and "dud" referred to failed attempts to create a spherical shape.

 History

 In 1928, Hoffman and Company of Chicago tried to manufacture a spherical, chocolate-covered caramel candy.
 Because they were unsuccessful in achieving the spherical shape, the candies were called "duds".
 This inspired the candy's name, "Milk Duds".
 In the same year, Holloway took over Hoffman and Company and the production of Milk Duds.

 In 1960 Holloway sold Hoffman and Co. to Beatrice Foods.

 In 1986, Leaf purchased the Milk Duds business.
-In 1992, production of Milk Duds candy was moved to Leaf Candy Company's Robinson, Illinois plant.
+In 1992, production of Milk Duds candy was moved to Leaf Candy Company's Robinson, Illinois, plant.

 In 1996, Leaf's North American confectionery operation was acquired by Hershey Foods Corporation of Hershey, Pennsylvania.

 In 2018, Huhtamäki Oyj, a Finland-based food and beverage packaging company, sold ownership of Milk Duds to Highlander Partners, who licenses the candy to Hershey.

 In 2022, Milk Duds launched a web-based marketing campaign where the official website became a small overlay to view different social media sites in the main area.

 Ingredients

 In 2008, the Hershey Company eliminated the recipe's relatively expensive cocoa butter, substituting cheaper oils in order to retain its then current price.
-Also has no milk in new recipe, instead been replaced with VersiLac(fake milk)in order be more profitable product.
+There is also no milk in the new recipe, having been replaced with VersiLac (a dairy solids solution) in order to be more profitable.

 Hershey's changed the description of the product and altered the packaging slightly, along with the ingredients.
 According to United States Food and Drug Administration food labeling laws, a chocolate-flavored coating that does not contain cocoa butter can not legally be described as milk chocolate and are instead described as "chocolate candy," as having "chocolate coating" or as "candy made with chocolate and caramel."